 That was my understanding of wool.
-And if I’m being honest, that’s what I wanted to believe.
+And if I’m honest, that’s what I wanted to believe.

 However, the ethics of wool is not as straightforward as we’d like it to be.
 It’s more grey than any area of veganism I’ve investigated to date.

-What you’ll find is that there are extreme examples of good and bad across wool practices, depending on various factors.
+You’ll find that there are extreme examples of good and bad across wool practices, depending on various factors.

-Most vegan articles about wool highlight the extreme exploitative cases and most anti-vegan articles try to shine a spotlight on the free health and welfare of sheep.
+Most vegan articles about wool highlight the severe exploitative cases, and most anti-vegan articles try to shine a spotlight on sheep’s positive health and welfare.

 These competing perspectives make it incredibly confusing to know what is right and wrong as mindful consumers.